vlle/IMAPNotifyS21/README.md

 5. Insert your IMAP server (same)
 6. Insert your folder to scan

-Don't use quotation mark.
+Don't use quotation marks.
 Just paste your data.
 Don't share with anyone your token or mail_pass.

 ### How to build
 ``docker compose up --build -d ``